reactiveui/ReactiveUI.SourceGenerators/README.md

 ### IViewFor usage

-IVIewFor is used to link a View to a ViewModel, this is used to link the ViewModel to the View in a way that ReactiveUI can use it to bind the ViewModel to the View.
+IViewFor is used to link a View to a ViewModel, this is used to link the ViewModel to the View in a way that ReactiveUI can use it to bind the ViewModel to the View.
-The ViewModel is passed as a string to the IViewFor Attribute.
+The ViewModel is passed as a type to the IViewFor Attribute using generics.
 The class must inherit from a UI Control from any of the following platforms and namespaces:
 - Maui (Microsoft.Maui)
 - WinUI (Microsoft.UI.Xaml)